 The most logical starting point is the ingredients – more than 90 percent of Saimaan Juomatehdas’ production is organic.
 The energy and raw materials used in the production process are streamlined to make them as efficient as possible.
 Further, all packagings are reused and recycled.

-For Saimaan Juomatehdas, using EKOenergy-certified electricity is one part of their comprehensive approach to be a sustainable brewery.
+For Saimaan Juomatehdas, using EKOenergy-labelled electricity is one part of their comprehensive approach to being a sustainable brewery.
 Just like for the other aspects, they wanted to make sure to find the best solution: “By using EKOenergy, we can guarantee that the environmental impacts of the electricity which we use are as small as possible.”

 The wide range of aspects in which breweries can make a difference is surprising.
 However, even the best practices do not have any value if you do not communicate to let your customers know about them.
 The awareness of customers is the basis for a well-functioning sustainable business.